 Manage Your Energy

-Our performance and actions depend on the individual level of energy in each of the members of a team or organisation.
+Our performance and actions depend on the individual level of energy in each of the members of a team or organization.
 In order to cope with new demands in a productive and healthy way, we need to connect to our current level of energy and understand how and where we need to go to refuel.

 Team 4 Why’s